Fear of Risk and Business: The Scary World of Creativity

 Businesses and their love/hate relationship with creativity

-Fear of risk often equates to standing still or adapting at a very slow pace.
-Opportunities seem to pass by, and this is a truly bad position to be in as a business.
-If you’re competition is innovating, how will you continue to compete in the future?
-Time does not stand still, and we must constantly look to the future for ways to innovate and create in order to remain relevant in the near future and beyond.
-The truth is that the best scientists, the greatest entrepreneurs, designers, politicians and CEOs are all creative.
-We as human beings like to think that they can be creative.
-It’s time to tap into that creativity and start coming up with true innovation, for small businesses, large, and for society.
+Fear of risk often equates to standing still or adapting at a plodding pace.
+Opportunities seem to pass by, which is a terrible position to be in as a business.
+If yourre-competition is innovating, how will you continue to compete in the future?
+Time does not stand still, and we must constantly look to the future for ways to innovate and remain relevant shortly and beyond.
+The truth is that the best scientists, the greatest entrepreneurs, designers, politicians, and CEOs are all creative.
+We, as human beings, like to think that we can be creative.
+Its time to tap into that creativity and start coming up with true innovation for small businesses, large, and society.
 Eliminating fear of risk can open up a world of potential for businesses.